 When one of her two children from her former marriage died of infantile paralysis at the age of five, she could no longer live in Mexico.
 The couple moved to the United States and stayed in San Francisco with American artist Lee Mullican, one of the founders of the “Dynaton” group, known for its interest in Surrealism.
 Paalen eventually moved back to Mexico, but Hurtado stayed in California and married Mullican with whom she had two more children, one of whom is the artist Matt Mullican.

 In the 1950s, Hurtado produced paintings and drawings of surreal landscapes and totemic figures.
-Her 1954 painting, “Luchita – Dark Years,” is a self-portrait, which marks a shift towards her investigation of self-affirmation, which will become a pervasive them in future works.
+Her 1954 painting, “Luchita – Dark Years,” is a self-portrait, which marks a shift towards her investigation of self-affirmation and will become a pervasive them in future works.

 Her 1960s and 1970s paintings epitomized an embodied, empowered female gaze.
 She often painted representations of her own body as seen from above.
 She adopted the perspective of a woman looking downward, seeing partial views of her own nude body against a backdrop of floors or patterned rugs.
 She made landscape paintings with the female body or her own body merging into deserts or mountains to show the connection between people and the earth.

 Her 1970s Surrealist landscape paintings seem informed by outer-space exploration.
 A circle of a cloud-filled sky, surrounded by voluptuous brown hills, inverts the famous Apollo 17 photograph of Earth as a ‘big blue marble’ floating through space.
 A void in the Earth becomes an erotically suggestive spatial atmosphere.